 “Demand is high and supply is the lowest I’ve ever seen, and I’ve been doing this for about 20 years,” Seney said.
 “There’s never been a time where I could tell a customer, honestly, if you leave here, there’s a very good possibility this car is not going to be here when you come back.
 That’s where we are right now.”

-At Sport Honda in Silver Spring, Md., sales manager Andrew Cort describes the shortage of vehicles as even “more severe” than anticipated.
+At Sport Honda in Silver Spring, Maryland, sales manager Andrew Cort describes the shortage of vehicles as even “more severe” than anticipated.

-You may be able to order what you want from the factory, “but there’s no guarantee how long it will take,” or if that vehicle will even be built, Cort told Checkbook.
+You may be able to order what you want from the factory, “but there’s no guarantee how long it will take,” or if that vehicle will even be built, Cort said.

 Much Less to Choose From